-We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+We have a separate Mobile Phone and Electronic Devices Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
 This includes sanctions which will be applied when these boundaries are not adhered to.

-Visitors to our school are respectfully requested to turn all mobile devices off and put them in the mobile phone lockers.
-If they are in need of their mobile phone for calls whilst they visit they must hand their device to the office staff who will man it for them.
+Visitors to our school are respectfully requested to store their mobile devices in the lockers in the reception area.
+If they are a contractor and need to have their phone they must give their phone to the school office to mind it whilst they are on site.